jaybeecave/resume/README.md

 ![nerdy](https://user-images.githubusercontent.com/1089671/75619474-00f44880-5be1-11ea-9e64-fb5e4f45c9f7.png)&nbsp;[nerdy.co.nz](https://nerdy.co.nz "NERDY's Website")

 ## Summary
-A passionate software developer with 7 years experience in full stack applications.
+A passionate software developer with 7 years of experience in full-stack applications.
 I have a good experience in both C# and Golang coupled with VueJS on the front end.

 Technical areas of interest are __DevOps__ and __React__ including __React Native__.

-Having worked in contract positions for the last 3 years, I now realize how much I miss working with other developers and like minded people.
+Having worked in contract positions for the last 3 years, I now realize how much I miss working with other developers and like-minded people.
 I am now seeking a new opportunity with a strong team focus that will provide the next big challenge in my career.

 ## Skillset & Tooling